rkt/rkt/Documentation/subcommands/fetch.md

 The easiest way to fetch an ACI is through meta discovery. rkt will find and download the ACI and signature from a location that the creator has published on their website.
-This process is detailed in the [Application Container specification][appc-discovery].
+This process is detailed in the [Application Container specification](https://github.com/appc/spec/blob/master/spec/discovery.md) appc-discovery.

 If you have previously trusted the image creator, it will be downloaded and verified: